 Dioscorides, a Greek physician, was among the first to record its medicinal use.
 In A.D.
 77, he noted that it alleviated indigestion, headaches and sore throats.
-It was later used to clean wounds and treat burns.
-The Romans also recognized the herb’s healing benefits and began taking it along on military campaigns.
+Later, it was used to clean wounds and treat burns.
+Romans also recognized the herb’s healing benefits and began taking it along on military campaigns.

-When the Great Plague hit London in 1665, residents first assumed it was caused by poisonous vapors, so they used lavender oil as a means to prevent the disease from spreading and would also tie sprigs of it around their wrists.
+When the Great Plague hit London in 1665, residents first assumed it was caused by poisonous vapors.
+Lavender oil was used by residents as a means to prevent the disease from spreading.
+They also tied sprigs of it around their wrists.
 Of course, they later learned they were very, very wrong.
 Nonetheless, lavender remained in use to cover the smell of decomposing bodies and, ironically enough, the perfume industry was born.

 During her reign, Queen Victoria became a sort of original trendsetter for the herb’s popularity.
 She had a great affinity for the plant and employed it to wash the royal household’s linens, furniture and flooring.
 Demand for lavender grew so much during the Victorian Era that it began to be commercially farmed.

 Lavender’s popularity endures, and with good reason.
-It may not cure plague, but it packs wonderful scent and flavor, plus a number of health benefits.
-Today as in the past, people enjoy lavender in cooking and a wide variety of products – body scrubs, hand creams, bath salts, massage oils and more (note, when purchasing such products, make sure they’re made with actual lavender, rather than synthetics).
+It may not cure the plague, but it packs a wonderful scent and flavor, plus a number of health benefits.
+Today people enjoy lavender in cooking and a wide variety of products – body scrubs, hand creams, bath salts, massage oils and more.
+Note that when purchasing such products, make sure they’re made with actual lavender, rather than synthetics.

-There is evidence that lavender aromatherapy calms the nervous system, supporting relaxation and peaceful sleep (coinciding with the folk-remedy claim that lavender placed in a pillowcase could promote good rest).
-Some researchers believe lavender triggers regions of the brain that influence physical, emotional and mental health, and a few studies have suggested it can relieve agitation in dementia sufferers.
+Evidence has shown that lavender aromatherapy calms the nervous system, supporting relaxation and peaceful sleep (coinciding with the folk-remedy claim that lavender placed in a pillowcase could promote good rest).
+Some researchers believe lavender triggers regions of the brain that influence physical, emotional and mental health.
+A few studies have even suggested it can relieve agitation in dementia sufferers.

-The herb also contains polyphenols, a type of antioxidant, which can help stymie bad gut bacteria, aid digestion and reduce bloating.
-It is often added to Greek yogurt, and the leaves are commonly found in Herbes de Provence seasoning blends.
+Lavender contains polyphenols, a type of antioxidant, which can help stymie bad gut bacteria, aid digestion and reduce bloating.
+It is often added to Greek yogurt, and its leaves are commonly found in Herbes de Provence seasoning blends.